josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 ---

-## 7. 🏙️ 2001: 9/11 and Another Strategic Reset
+## 8. 🏙️ 2001: Another Strategic Reset

 The attacks of 11 September 2001 altered the international security environment again.

-Britain's post-Cold-War expeditionary model was now used in a much more demanding sequence of operations.
+Britain's expeditionary model was now employed in a much more demanding sequence of operations.

 The UK entered Afghanistan.